In This Article

 The magical little bay of Europe and the New World

 Blueberries were adopted by Americans for a variety of culinary reasons.
-However, the Anglo-Saxons attributed to the blueberry a rather strange merit: during the Second World War, the Royal Air Force consumed in phenomenal quantities of blueberries supposed to increase their night vision...
-We will never know if it is thanks to the blueberry that the war was won ...
+However, the Anglo-Saxons attributed to the blueberry a rather strange merit: during the Second World War, the Royal Air Force consumed phenomenal quantities of blueberries, supposed to increase their night vision.
+We will never know if it is thanks to the blueberry that the war was won.

-In any case, the little blueberry has never suffered from disenchantment and remains a red fruit widely used in many pastries.
+In any case, the little blueberry has never suffered from disenchantment and remains a popular red fruit widely used in many pastries.
 Naturally associated with gluttony, the note of blueberry, both very sweet and greedy, had to adorn the pretty floral-fruity scents of the last decade.

-Some notes of blueberry in our pretty sweet flavors
+Some notes of blueberry in our pretty sweet flavors.

-Then Very Irrésistible SUMMER SORBET by Givenchy and L'Heure Folle (X) by Cartier, both released in 2009, uses blueberry to marry it with icy notes and cranberry, a rather original entry for the fragrance by Givenchy, where Cartier creates a magnificent blend of red fruits (currant, blackberry, blueberry) associated with pomegranate and pink berries.
+Then Very Irrésistible SUMMER SORBET by Givenchy and L'Heure Folle (X) by Cartier, both released in 2009, use blueberry to marry it with icy notes and cranberry, a rather original entry for the fragrance by Givenchy, where Cartier creates a magnificent blend of red fruits (currant, blackberry, blueberry) associated with pomegranate and pink berries.

-For "Parlez-moi d'Amour” John Galliano uses the blueberry note associated in an unprecedented way with ginger and bergamot to offer sparkling and surprising accords of sugars and spices to his resolutely modern and innovative juice.
+For "Parlez-moi d'Amour," John Galliano uses the blueberry note associated in an unprecedented way with ginger and bergamot to offer sparkling and surprising accords of sugar and spices to his resolutely modern and innovative juice.